johnchase/cual-id/README.md

         BC-generator foo_map.txt bar.pdf

-When printing PDFs make sure to check `Fit` or `Scale to Fit` in the print dialog box.
+When printing PDFs make sure to check `Actual Size` in the print dialog box.